Description

 Mechano-Growth Factor (MGF) and Muscle Cell Growth

 MGF appears to promote hypertrophy and repair of muscle by stimulating muscle stem cells (called satellite cells).
-Research in murine models observed a 25% increase in the size of mean muscle fiber following MGF exposure for three weeks.[5]
+Research in murine models observed a 25% increase in the size of mean muscle fiber following MGF exposure for three weeks.[6]
 The researchers outline that “The discovery of MGF and muscle IGF-1 provides a link between physical activity and gene expression.
-This underlines the need for the elderly to remain active as the locally produced growth factors supplement the circulating IGF-1 levels.”
-The peptide is speculated to improve muscle conditions in degenerative diseases and stimulate the positive action of physical exertion on muscles.
+This underlines the need for [aged models to maintain activity] as the locally produced growth factors supplement the circulating IGF-1 levels.”
+The peptide is speculated to improve muscle conditions in degenerative diseases and stimulate the positive action of exertion on muscles.
 The latter speculation stems from the underlying significance of muscle mass in supporting baseline metabolism.
-Duchenne Muscular Dystrophy (DMD), a severe degenerative muscular disease, is often combatted by transplanting precursors of muscle cells (called myogenic precursor cells).
-The transplantation is considered to help improve dystrophin production and ameliorate disease conditions, however, low survival rates in transplantation studies persist.
-Mouse studies have suggested that MGF may help survive the precursor cells, thus making the transplantation successful.[6]
+Duchenne Muscular Dystrophy (DMD), a severe degenerative muscular disease, is often combated by transplanting precursors of muscle cells (called myogenic precursor cells).
+Transplantation is considered to help improve dystrophin production and ameliorate disease conditions; however, low survival rates persist in transplantation studies.
+Mouse studies have suggested that MGF may help survive the precursor cells, thus making the transplantation successful.[7]

 Mechano-Growth Factor (MGF) and Brain Development